 And if their onboarding experience is lacking, how can they improve it?
 What are the essential activity metrics to use that can reveal if a new user is more eager, potentially to convert to a paying user?

-As Ruben told us, “It’s always helpful to look at some of the most critical actions users take.
+As Ruben told us, “It’s always helpful to look at some of the most critical actions users and potential customers take.
 For example, if you have a SaaS product like Slack and you’re trying to measure engagement, you’ll probably be looking at things like:

 - How many messages do users send